noelkonagai/Workshops/tensorflow_pt1/index.md

 ![Figure 2](/figures/figure_2.png)

 Voila!
 We did it.
 Now you ask, is TensorFlow really worth studying if a simple regression like this is this tough to achieve?
 I tricked you into doing this task, in order to introduce some concepts like graph, variable, placeholder, etc. In fact there is a much simpler API that you can use to make simple regression tasks.
-I uploaded a sample code to the Github repository that you should check out in your own time. [estimator_api.ipynb](https://github.com/noelkonagai/Workshops/blob/master/tensorflow_pt1/estimator_api.ipynb)
+I uploaded a sample code to the Github repository that you should check out in your own time.
+[TensorFlow: The Basics - Estimator API](https://noelkonagai.github.io/Workshops/tensorflow_pt1_estimator_api/)

 (Workshops materials to be continued and updated.)